Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 7 Wonders (competitive)

-7 Wonders Original and Dual combined have sold over 1.5 million copies with estimated total revenues exceeding $66 million.
-The 7 Wonders original list price on BoardGameGeeks is $59.99.
+7 Wonders Original and Dual version combined have sold close to 2 million copies with estimated total revenues exceeding $90 million.
+The 7 Wonders original list price on BoardGameGeeks is $59.99, with Amazon selling the game at a 17% discount at $49.97.

 “Draft cards to develop your ancient civilization and build its Wonder of the World.”